elementor/elementor-developers-docs/src/scripts-styles/widget-scripts.md

 ```

 ::: tip Best Practice
-A best practice is to register script inside the widget PHP class.
-This way you make sure the script is loaded only if the widget is used.
+Best practice is to register scripts inside the widget PHP class.
+This ensures that the script is loaded only if the widget is used.
 :::